 HttpTrigger, which you can now use to test your function in Azure.
 The URL contains a

 code query string value that is your function key.
 This key makes it difficult for others to call your HTTP trigger endpoint in Azure.

 Test the function in Azure

 Use cURL to test the deployed function.
-Using the URL that you copied from the previous step, append the query string
+Using the URL, including the function key, that you copied from the previous step, append the query string

-You can also paste the copied URL in to the address of your web browser.
+You can also paste the copied URL, including the function key, in to the address of your web browser.
 Again, append the query string

 &name=<yourname> to the URL before you execute the request.